History, Mission and Vision

 Cleveland, Ohio 44195, USA

-Request for refunds of 50% of course fees may be allowed if requests are received in writing up to 4 weeks prior to the scheduled training.
-No refunds will be issued if made after that time.
+A refund of 50% of the Course Fee may be allowed upon receipt of written cancellation up to 4 weeks prior to the scheduled training.
+No refunds will be issued if cancellation is made within 4 weeks of the Training Course.

 Ready to Apply?